eosnetworkfoundation/docs/docs/95_community-developer-tools/index.md

 ### Testing Tools and Frameworks

-* [Azakazam](https://github.com/azarusio/azakazam): A development, testing, and deployment framework for EOSIO, aiming to make life easier for developers.
+* [Azakazam](https://github.com/azarusio/azakazam): A development, testing, and deployment framework for Antelope, aiming to make life easier for developers.

 * [Lamington](https://github.com/CoinageCrypto/lamington): The Lamington library includes CLI tools and JavaScript utilities to streamline the Antelope smart contract building, testing and deployment pipeline.